TDiblik/tomasdiblik.cz/README.md

 TODO:

 - Take different pictures of myself, as those used are 2-3 years old.
-- On the 404 page, make my face spin, instead of Butercup's (placeholder).
-Also, replace Mickey Mouse's face and replace it with mine as well. + strip and compress those images heavily, fast download speed is crusial for this effect to work correctlly.
-- On the 404 page, browser tries to load the background every time the image spins, causing performance issues.
-Fix it.
 - Somehow somewhere add section where you can see my 3d models (https://modelviewer.dev/ ??)

 Blog posts to write: